lorenzo-rovigatti/comp_bio_notes/folding.md

 :align: center
 :width: 600

-(a) An example of frustrated interactions: if interaction is such that only like colours want to be close to each other, there is no way of arranging the three spheres so that all favourable contacts are made.
+(a) An example of frustrated interactions: if the particle-particle interaction is such that only like colours want to be close to each other, there is no way of arranging the three spheres so that all favourable contacts are made.
 As a result, the ground state is degenerate. (b) A schematic energy landscape of a 60 amino-acid helical protein. $A$ and $Q$ are the fractions of correct dihedral angles in the backbone and correct native-like contacts, respectively, $\Delta E$ is the "ruggedness" of the landscape, and $\delta E_s$ is the energy gap.
 Taken from [](doi:10.1073/pnas.92.8.3626).
 ```

 All these concepts are not merely qualitative, but have been grounded in theory by using sophisticated statistical mechanics approaches that have generated the "funnel landscape" folding picture, which is schematically shown in [](#fig:frustration)(b).